 The district benefits from an extremely strong economy with access to employment in Philadelphia and other nearby economic centers.
 The district maintains an extensive capital plan that includes upcoming renovations to numerous school buildings.
 We expect the district will likely continue to use debt to fund these large projects, but we do not expect the debt profile to weaken because of management's plan to structure the new debt to take the place of existing debt service as it matures.
-The district's available reserves, while strong, are low compared with those of similarly rated peers.
+We have reservations about an available fund balance that, while strong, is low compared with that of similarly rated peers.
 However, management reports that the board has shown a commitment to increasing property taxes when needed, and that the district's budget should benefit as construction and renovations to school buildings lead to lower maintenance costs.
-Therefore, we expect the district will continue to maintain its stable financial profile.